Hamburger

 Mauritius

-For Global Business Corporations and Authorised Companies, the minimum capital requirement is USD1.
+For Global Business Corporations and Authorized Companies, the minimum capital requirement is USD1.

 There is no minimum capital requirement for the PCC and for domestic companies.
 In practice, it will be of USD1 for PCC and MUR1 for domestic companies.